Government financial support for business

 In light of the increased restrictions, the government has introduced additional economic and business support measures:

-The Coronavirus Job Retention Scheme: The Coronavirus Job Retention Scheme, also known as the Furlough Scheme, has been extended to 30 April 2021.
+The Coronavirus Job Retention Scheme (also known as the Furlough Scheme) has been extended until 30 September 2021.
+Find out more about how the scheme is changing.

 You can no longer submit claims for claim periods ending on or before 31 October 2020.